Anshikaydv/WIDS-5.0-midterm/README.md

 ```
 Model output: tensor([[0.3174]], grad_fn=<ReluBackward0>)
 ```
+NOTE: The answer is random as it depend on weights and bias which are randomly initialized and vary as many times as the code is run
 nn.Linear(2,1) → Fully Connected layer
 PyTorch handles weights & bias
 grad_fn → gradients are being tracked